mdw1982/MJournal/README.md

 * *.json
 * *.db

 The source files are also included in a separate directory, however if you are planning to or decide you want to work with the source files it is strongly recommended you use a proper development environment such as PyCharm or other IDE because there is a lot going on you'll need that environment for.
+This also means you'll need to download the complete source package from GitHub.

  The files mentioned above should be in the root of the program directory along with the MJournal binary file.
 There is a setup script I'm working on the create a desktop shortcut, but till that's done you may have to make a shortcut the old fashioned way: manually.
 No portion of the program or setup script (later) will create a menu item in the Launcher menu (in Linux), or the start menu in windows.
 You just download the package from Github and run the program.
 Eezy Peezy!
 ##### Cross-Platform Compatabiilty - a gentle warning